by Richie Swift

 Placing your foundation and upgrading your walls

 Bust out your handy dandy building plan, press the right button on the mouse and select "Foundation".
 This is how to build the main flooring of your base.
 Most people build "2x2" starter bases, which is basically a square.
 2 from left to right and 2 under those.
 Once you place them, grab your hammer, hover over the twig foundation you just placed and hold the right button on the mouse.
-It should give you 2 options (More if you're holding stone or metal frags).
+It should give you 2 options (If you have stone or metal, it will give you options to upgrade to those materials as well).
 To upgrade, choose the material you'd like to upgrade it to and click it.
 Once you do this, the foundation will now become solidified with the material you chose.
 Once your foundation is solid, start placing the walls and door frames.

 Doors and locks